Property Standards Complaints - FAQ

 - The Notice of Appeal Form is attached to the Order to Repair and will include a deadline date for appeal.

-- The Property Standards Committee may rescind, amend or confirm the Order.
+- The Property Standards Committee may confirm, rescind, extend deadline, or modify the Order.

 What happens when an order is not in compliance?